 Step 2: Now go back to Mailboxes.
 Tap on Trash, select all of the emails you want to permanently remove and hit “Delete.”
 That’s it.

-If you use IMAP for your email (most likely you do), a better way to delete multiple emails is log into your email account via a web browser.
+If you use IMAP for your email (most likely you do), a better way to remove multiple emails is to log into your email account via a web browser.
 For example, if you use Gmail, go to Gmail.com.

-Pro tip: if the intent behind email deletion is to free up storage for your iPhone, another way that could help regain much space is by clearing offline email copies.
+Pro tip: if your intent behind email deletion is to free up storage for your iPhone, another way that could help regain much space is by clearing offline email copies.
 You can do so simply by removing your email accounts and re-adding them.
 Check out the #8 tip from this post we have.

-How to permanently delete notes on Notes
+How to Permanently Delete Notes on the Notes App?

-Once you select notes and delete them (screenshot on the left), they will go to the Recently Deleted (as seen in the middle screenshot), tap on it and you’ll see a warning which says “Notes are permanently deleted after 30 days."
-Select them again and tap "Delete All."
+Once you select notes and tap to erase them (screenshot on the left), they will go to the Recently Deleted (as seen in the middle screenshot), tap on it and you’ll see a warning which says “Notes are permanently deleted after 30 days.”